denlukas/IAV_Classification/README.md

 Click on the link that is provided and you will be forwarded to the MLflow Webinterface (3).

 ![MLflow_Webinterface.png](images/MLflow_Webinterface.png)
-You will see a list of experiments (usually iav_classification, blinkognition and Default).
+You will see a list of experiments (if you already run a train function, otherwise only `Default` will appear as experiment).
 Choose infa and in the next step click on chart interface (1).
 For better overview in these charts you can select "settings" (2) and set the line smoothing to 70 (3), so the lines look more stable and clear.
 In the chart interface you will see all runs and charts for the training and validation metrics, such as loss, val_loss and val_mcc.
 You can drag the metric windows up and down by clicking on the six dots (4).